It’s school time for 25,000 kids, courtesy BMC’s Mission Admission

 As part of Mission Admission, civic schools and their teachers are making extra efforts to reach out to neighbouring places to create awareness and identify children eligible for school admissions.

 “There is a typical psyche among parents who think putting their children in schools means additional expenditure.
-During visits to their localities and homes under the campaign, teachers explained them that civic schools are for free and, in fact, provide several other benefits such as midday meal, uniform and textbooks.
-Many were more than happy to enroll their kids after this,” said Preeti Gawai, in-charge teacher of the Chembur Camp MPS in Collector Colony, which has prepared an interactive leaflet for Mission Admission for circulation in the local slum areas.
+During visits to their localities and homes under the campaign, teachers explained to them that civic schools are for free and, in fact, provide several other benefits such as midday meals, uniforms and textbooks.
+Many were more than happy to enrol their kids after this,” said Preeti Gawai, in-charge teacher of the Chembur Camp MPS in Collector Colony, which has prepared an interactive leaflet for Mission Admission for circulation in the local slum areas.

 It was this leaflet dropped in his chawl through which construction worker Milind Jaiswal came to know about the school and its facilities.
 His elder son who never went to school will now study in Class 1 directly due to the age-appropriate admission system.